 GeneCards Summary for STK3 Gene

 STK3 (Serine/Threonine Kinase 3) is a Protein Coding gene.
 Diseases associated with STK3 include Non-Syndromic X-Linked Intellectual Disability.
-Among its related pathways are Sweet Taste Signaling and Signaling by GPCR.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK4.